 Widewalls: What do you think about the street art and graffiti culture today?
 What does participating in Moniker mean to you?
 How would you describe its environment in contrast to your own work?

-What To Expect From Bill Daniel Down the Road
+What To Expect From Bill Daniel and His Strange Graffiti Down the Road

 Widewalls: Finally, could you reveal some of your future plans and projects?
 What can we expect from you both in near future and further down the line?